Skip to main content Skip to page footer

 Tilapia farming is a vital and rapidly growing sector in Kenya that provides food security and livelihoods to thousands.
 However, challenges such as poor record-keeping, minimal water quality monitoring and the absence of structured health and welfare assessments affect fish wellbeing and farm productivity.
 Our research aims to bridge this gap by introducing a science-based, digital approach to monitoring animal welfare in aquaculture.

 The study will involve up to 100 tilapia farms, including both pond and cage systems, across key production regions.
-Twenty aquaculture practitioners will be trained to conduct systematic welfare assessments using the app over an entire production cycle.
+Three research assistants will be trained to conduct systematic welfare assessments using the app over an entire production cycle.
 Data collected will provide insights into welfare trends, management practices and environmental factors affecting farmed fish.
-Over 12 months, we will assess the app’s usability, analyse welfare outcomes, and engage with farmers to ensure practical adoption.
+Over the typical tilapia production cycle of 7 to 8 months, we will assess the app’s usability, analyse welfare outcomes, and engage with farmers to ensure practical adoption.

 This project builds on the success of the Tilapia Welfare Egypt project, where the FAI App has been successfully integrated into over 1000 commercial farms to enhance welfare monitoring.
 In Egypt, the App enabled farmers to track key welfare indicators such as water quality, stocking density, and fish health, leading to improved survival rates and productivity.
 Applying lessons learned from Egypt, this study will test the app’s adaptability to Kenyan conditions, refining its usability for local farmers.